-In early 2013, WordPress installations around the world were subjected to a global-scale brute-force attack.
+In April 2013, WordPress installations around the world were subjected to global-scale brute-force attacks.

-These attacks were caused by computer networks infected with viruses and programmed to attack other computers, also commonly known as “botnets”.
+These attacks were caused by botnets (computers infected with viruses and programmed to attack other computers with security vulnerabilities).

 According to the Cnet report,